 - GOVT 3341 Ethics, Crime & Criminal Justice

 - GOVT 3342 Foundations of Criminal Justice (Criminal Law)

-- GOVT 4383 Internship In Government
+- GOVT 4383 Internship in Political Science

 After retiring from a career in law enforcement with the Houston Police Department Professor Ferrell followed his heart and God’s calling and has come to HBU to help them start a Criminal Justice Program.
 Craig began his career as a patrol officer in 1977.
 While attending law school at the University of Houston, Craig quickly moved up the departmental ranks, becoming a Detective in 1983 and obtaining the rank of Sergeant in 1986.
 After graduating from the University of Houston Law Center in 1987, Craig continued his work for the citizens of Houston and was soon promoted to the office of Deputy Director and served as General Counsel for the Houston Police Department for his last 20 years with the Department.

 During this time period, Craig gained valuable experience, not only as a manager, but as a trial lawyer.
 He was the First Chair litigator with responsibility for an average caseload of over 100 cases in County, District, and Federal Courts.
 His cases involved civil rights, auto accidents, premises liability, employment law and other general tort litigation.

 Craig’s expertise in planning, managing, and improving complex programs involving thousands of employees and multi-million dollar budgets was soon noticed across the country.
 In 2005 Craig became General Counsel for the Major Cities Chiefs Association (MCC).
 MCC is a professional association of Police Chiefs and Sheriffs, representing the largest cities in the United States and Canada.
 As MCC’s General Counsel, Craig served over 76.5 million people with a sworn workforce of over 177,000 officers.